Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission: Experiment

 \subsection{Experimental Result}

-In Figure~\ref{fig:main_result}, the three left figures of the vertical line present the $\PSNR_{\ROI}$ (solid lines) and $\PSNR_{\Avg}$ (dotted lines) results of DIV2K validation dataset across various CPP and SNR scenarios.
+In Figure~\ref{fig:main_result}, the three left figures of the vertical line present the $\PSNR_{\ROI}$ (solid lines) and $\PSNR_{\Avg}$ (dotted lines) results of DIV2K validation dataset under the AWGN channel.
+In Figure~\ref{fig:Rayleigh_result}, the two left figures show $\PSNR_{\ROI}$, and $\PSNR_{\Avg}$, and the two right figures show $\SSIM_{\ROI}$, and $\SSIM_{\Avg}$, all under the fast Rayleigh fading channel.
 During testing, the position of ROI $\gamma$ is randomly sampled from $1 < h_{\gamma}, w_{\gamma} < 4$.
-As shown, our ROI-JSCC consistently achieves substantial improvements in $\PSNR_{\ROI}$ across all CPP and SNR conditions, outperforming other baselines.
-These improvements can be attributed to the four aforementioned ROI-based mechanisms, which effectively boost $\PSNR_{\ROI}$ while minimizing the impact on $\PSNR_{\Avg}$.
+As shown, our ROI-JSCC consistently achieves substantial improvements in $\PSNR_{\ROI}$, and $\SSIM_{\ROI}$ across all CPP and SNR conditions, outperforming other baselines.
+Moreover, for $512 \times 768$ resolution images, our ROI-JSCC uses fewer computational resources ($14.13$ GFLOPs) than the recent two SOTA models, FAJSCC ($14.57$ GFLOPs) and SwinJSCC ($20.04$ GFLOPs).
+This efficiency is attributed to the ROI-based split processing, which enhances $\PSNR_{\ROI}$ without incurring additional computational overhead.
+These improvements can be attributed to the four aforementioned ROI-based mechanisms, which effectively boost $\PSNR_{\ROI}$, $\SSIM_{\ROI}$ while minimizing the impact on $\PSNR_{\Avg}$, $\SSIM_{\Avg}$.

 Regarding $\PSNR_{\Avg}$, ROI-JSCC significantly outperforms ConvJSCC and ResJSCC, despite its focus on improving $\PSNR_{\ROI}$.
-While ROI-JSCC underperforms compared to recent state-of-the-art (SOTA) FAJSCC and SwinJSCC at low SNR, it matches or surpasses them at high SNR.
+While $\PSNR_{\Avg}$ of ROI-JSCC underperforms compared to recent state-of-the-art (SOTA) FAJSCC and SwinJSCC at low SNR, it matches or surpasses them at high SNR.
 This is because sacrificing more $\PSNR_{\Avg}$ at low SNR is necessary to improve $\PSNR_{\ROI}$, given that enhancing $\PSNR_{\ROI}$ under low SNR conditions is more challenging than at high SNR.

-Figure~\ref{fig:visual result} compares ROI visualization results for the reconstructed Kodak image at $\CPP = \frac{1}{12}$ and $\SNR = 4$dB.
-In this result, our ROI-JSCC shows the clearest reconstruction with the highest $\PSNR_{\ROI}$.
-For instance, FAJSCC induces color jittering in the text, while SwinJSCC causes blurring near the connection between the wing and the main body.
-In the case of ConvJSCC, the degradation is so severe that the text becomes barely readable.
-In contrast, ROI-JSCC effectively reconstructs the image without these artifacts and preserves high ROI quality.
-In the case of $\PSNR_{\Avg}$, compared to the recent two SOTA models, FAJSCC ($28.01$dB) and SwinJSCC ($27.81$dB), our ROI-JSCC ($27.79$dB) shows minimal degradation.
-Moreover, our ROI-JSCC uses fewer computational resources ($14.13$ GFLOPs) than the recent two SOTA models, FAJSCC ($14.57$ GFLOPs) and SwinJSCC ($20.04$ GFLOPs).
-This efficiency is attributed to the ROI-based split processing, which enhances $\PSNR_{\ROI}$ without incurring additional computational overhead.
+Although this is a fundamental limitation, these issues can be addressed by transmitting additional refinement information to increase low $\PSNR$ values of specific patches, which we leave as future work.